REV: Information-Theoretic Evaluation of Free-Text Rationales: : Information-Theoretic Evaluation of Rationales

-where the difference of two information quantities demonstrates the performance gap in \autoref{eq:diff_perf}.
 Directly computing mutual information, however, is challenging because true distributions of random variables are usually unknown, and we do not have unbounded computation.
 A recently introduced information-theoretic framework called $\mathcal{V}$-information circumvents this by restricting the computation to certain predictive model families, $\mathcal{V}$ \citep{xu2019theory}.
-Our approach to evaluate rationales extends this framework, following \citep{hewitt-etal-2021-conditional}, as described below.
+Given a model family $\mathcal{V}$ that maps two random variables $R$ and $Y$, $\mathcal{V}$-information defines the usable information that can be extracted from $R$ by models in $\mathcal{V}$ to predict $Y$, i.e. $I_{\mathcal{V}}(R \rightarrow Y)$.
+If $\mathcal{V}$ generalizes to the set of all possible functions, then $\mathcal{V}$-information is mutual information \citep{shannon1948mathematical}.
+In practice, it is feasible to estimate the usable information from $R$ about $Y$ by selecting any neural model without frozen parameters as $\mathcal{V}$.\footnote{ Please see \citet{xu2019theory} for a detailed discussion of properties such as optional ignorance that a predictive family $\mathcal{V}$ must follow. } Our approach to evaluate rationales builds on a modification of this framework for conditional information by \citet{hewitt-etal-2021-conditional}, as described below.

 \paragraph{Conditional $\mathcal{V}$-information}